 How to apply

-To apply for a premises licence, you will need to complete the online application form.
-Once you have completed the application form, you will need to upload the following required documentation:
+To apply for a gambling premises licence, you will need to complete the online application form and submit a plan of the premises.

 Displaying of the public notice

 For a period of not less than 28 days, starting the day after we have accepted your application, you must display a notice which is:

 - On plain white paper

 - Printed legibly or typed in black ink in a font equal to or larger than 16

 - In a prominent position on the premises where it can be conveniently read from the outside by passers-by.